cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

    - For M1 Macs, 3.7.9 from python.org is the only one that works and none of the homebrew version work at the time of writing.

    - For Intel Macs, other 3.x Python versions as well as Homebrew might work.
+However, direct download from python.org is preferred and tested.

 8. Install mysql client